ph8n/flappybird/README.md

 * Press the **arrow up** or **click** to make the bird flap its wings and go higher.
 * Navigate the bird through the gaps in the pipes to score points.
 * Avoid colliding with the pipes or the ground.
-* Try to beat your high score!

-## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.